 Today, as per request from an Instagram Story poll posted yesterday, I have a somewhat personal story.
 I consider this quite personal but to some, it may not be.
 So some you may not know that I am a Fiji Indian.
 Although Fiji Indians are quite similar to Indians we are a completely different race.
 I am constantly asked what is a Fiji Indian and today, after some research to ensure my accuracy, I have a post that explains what a Fiji Indian is.
 This is my attempt to bring awareness to my race and I hope I get asked less often about what a Fiji Indian is.
 I personally find it quite rude when people think I am from India so this also my attempt to clear things up amongst my peers.

 I would like to start with saying that a Fiji Indian is not a Fijian from India or an Indian from Fiji.

 The story starts before Fiji was colonized by Great Britain: planters tried to get some Indian labours from the British Consul.
 However, the request was rejected.
 After a few tries, eventually, some Indian labourers from New Caledonia were sent to Fiji.
 Their contract said that they have to do heavy work.
 The labourers knew their rights and refused to do the work and their contract was terminated in a mutual agreement with their employer.
 A few years later another group of Indians were sent to Fiji from New Caledonia.
 Most of the Indian labourers left but a good bunch of then stayed and married another Indian or a Fijian woman.
-The Indian labourers originally came from different regions and backgrounds from Indian and other neighbouring countries; the majority came from rural areas in both northern and southern India.
+The Indian labourers originally came from different regions and backgrounds from India and other neighbouring countries; the majority came from rural areas in both northern and southern India.

 The sugar cane industry was promoted in Fiji to increase the stability of the economy, however, this was done without exploiting the indigenous labour.
-With protests about the use of imported labour from Soloman Island (now Vanuatu), a recruiting officer went around India (especially rural villages) for labourers and farmers.
+With protests about the use of imported labour from Soloman Island, a recruiting officer went around India (especially rural villages) for labourers and farmers.
 A total of about 61,500 labourers from India were sent to Fiji.
 They originated from different regions, villages and background and when they intermarried the ‘Fiji Indian’ identity was created.
 After working as a labourer (even with the agreement with their employer) for a while, the labourers were given the chance to go back to India or stay in Fiji.
 The one condition was that if they wanted to go back to India it would be on their own expenses.
-Therefore, the majority stay in Fiji.
+Therefore, the majority stayed in Fiji.
 They weren’t given their wages and somehow managed to lease small bits of land and start a sugar cane farm fo their own; others started to do business with towns that were starting up.

-It is as simple as that: a bunch of Indian labourers were sent to Fiji and they had to intermarry due to the shortage of India females and thus forming the identity ‘Fiji Indian.’
+It is as simple as that: a bunch of Indian labourers were sent to Fiji and they had to intermarry due to the shortage of Indian females and thus forming the identity ‘Fiji Indian.’
 With this identity, another language was ‘born’: Fiji Hindi.

 I hope you enjoyed this post just as much as I loved writing it.
-I did some much research and this is a summary.
+I did so much research and this is just a summary.
 If you did like this post and the information provided in this post then I strongly suggest that you research into it.
 Under no circumstances was it my aim to diminish the Indian community or was it my aim to signify the Fiji Indian community.
 Both communities can and have worked together and neither is more important than the other.

 I am hoping to do more posts in this series in the future, so stay tuned 🙂

 If you enjoyed this post don’t forget to like, follow, share and comment!